mafgit/mafmodule/README.md

 A simple Javascript module that contains functions that which might make your life easier.

 ## Link to HTML File
-Add this line before your ending body tag (above other scripts that use this module.
+Add this line before your ending body tag (above other scripts that use this module).
 ```html
 <script src="https://cdn.jsdelivr.net/gh/mafgit/mafmodule/mafmodule.js"></script>
 ```